Whiplash Symptoms – More Than Just Neck Pain

 - back pain

 As time progresses, depression and other psychological issues may arise, and are often blamed for ongoing symptoms.

 Neck Pain can be very difficult to treat effectively, with a significant proportion of the population going on to suffer Chronic Neck Pain or pain lasting longer than 6 months duration.

 After a whiplash injury, examinations such as x-ray, CT (computerized tomography) or MRI may be performed, which will usually come up “normal”.
 This does not necessarily mean that there is no problem, these examinations are sometimes unable to detect certain problems.

-Physical examinations for whiplash symptoms usually include neck mobility, strength, and nerve function, and treatment is usually directed for any deficits found.
+Physical examinations usually include neck mobility, strength, and nerve function, and treatment is usually directed for any deficits found.